h2non/requireg/README.md

 I hope you know exactly what you do with `requireg`
 - Only node packages installed with [npm](https://npmjs.org) or [yarn](https://yarnpkg.com) are supported (which means only standardized NPM paths are supported)

-## Wish list
+## Possible extra features

-- Custom environment variable with custom path to resolve global modules
+- Custom environment variable with custom path to resolve global modules.
-- Possible configuration object (force to use only global modules...)

 ## License